NoCapCbas/dosa/README.md

 # Coding practice core skills

-a.py files are to practice the problem s.py files are solutions, with as much detail as possible

 ## Select a programming langauge and stick to it, master it
     "A master of all is a master of none."

+## Engineering Method
+- Explore
+- Brainstorm
+- Plan
+- Implement
+- Verify

+## Problem Solving Template
+- Where do we start?
+- How do we move? and how many places do we move?
+- What are the boundries?
+- What is the action?

+a.py files are to practice the problem s.py files are solutions, with as much detail as possible

 ## Data Structures
 - Dynamic Array (Resizable Array)